 - The center of the northwestern hemisphere (45 degrees north, 90 degrees west) falls in Wisconsin near Poniatowski.

 Wisconsin Lakes and Rivers

 - Wisconsin has over 15,000 lakes of which over 6,000 are named.
 Many larger lakes have been mapped for their depths.
 But which state has more lakes, Minnesota or Wisconsin?
 It’s complicated.

-- The largest inland lake is Lake Winnebago which covers an area of 206 square miles (131,939 acres).
+- The largest inland lake is Lake Winnebago which covers an area of approximately 206 square miles (131,939 acres to be exact).

 - Wisconsin’s deepest natural inland lake is Green Lake in Green Lake County with a maximum depth of 236 feet.
 The deepest artificial lake is Wazee Lake near Black River Falls in Jackson County with a maximum depth of 350 feet.

-- Our longest river is the Wisconsin River which flows 430 miles from Lac Vieux Desert in northern Wisconsin to the Mississippi River near the town of Prairie du Chien on the Wisconsin-Iowa border.
+- Our longest river is the Wisconsin River which flows approximately 430 miles from Lac Vieux Desert in northern Wisconsin to the Mississippi River near the town of Prairie du Chien on the Wisconsin-Iowa border.
 Over that course, the river drops roughly 1,072 feet.

 - One estimate of the length of Wisconsin’s Great Lakes shoreline is 1,017 miles.
 This number can vary significantly depending on the data used to make the calculation.